-Is there a single person in education who thinks that all staff should have “equal levels of pace, challenge and questioning”?
-Do the initial sentences bear any relation to the last one?
-Is it a good thing that examination criteria is used to judge success?
+Is there a single person in education who thinks that all staff should have “equal levels of pace, challenge, and questioning”?
+Does that sentence mean anything?

 Richard Rose Morton Academy (26 – 27 November 2013)

-Meanwhile Richard Rise academy got a grade 4 based upon 34 part lessons taught by 33 different teachers over two days.
-Interestingly from those 34 lessons the inspectors felt able to make this comment:
+Meanwhile, Richard Rise academy got a grade 4 based on 34 part lessons taught, over two days, by 33 different teachers.
+Interestingly based on 34 lessons Inspectors felt able to make this comment: